pingcap/docs-appdev/en/for-hibernate-orm.md

 ## Step 3.
 Run the Hibernate application

 The sample application code in this tutorial (`Example.java`) uses Hibernate to map Java methods to SQL operations.
+You can use the example application code on your local machine.

 The code performs the following operations that roughly correspond to method calls in the `Example` class:

-1. From line 24 to line 105: creates the `Example$User` and `Example$Order` tables in the `hibernate_example` database as specified by the `User` and the `Order` mapping classes.
+1. Creates the `Example$User` and `Example$Order` tables in the `hibernate_example` database as specified by the `User` and the `Order` mapping classes.
 For example, the `User` class corresponds to the creation of a table as follows:

     ```sql
     CREATE TABLE `Example$User` (